The Ohio State University · Department of Astronomy

 Computational & Statistical Methods

-Modern surveys generate data at unprecedented scales, demanding new computational approaches.
-We develop generative models for uncertainty quantification, multimodal foundation models for robust feature extraction, knowledge graphs and recommender systems for optimal targeting, and reinforcement learning for instrument control.
+Modern surveys generate data at unprecedented scale.
+We develop generative models for uncertainty quantification, multimodal foundation models for feature extraction, knowledge graphs for targeting, and RL for instrument control.

 Epistemic Implications

-As AI transforms scientific practice, it raises important questions: What does it mean to understand a phenomenon when AI assists discovery?
-How should we evaluate scientific contributions in an era of automation?
-Inspired by our work on agentic systems, we explore these epistemic implications at the intersection of philosophy of science and practical AI development.
+As AI transforms practice it raises real questions: what does it mean to understand a phenomenon when AI assists discovery?
+How do we evaluate scientific contributions in an era of automation?
+We explore these where philosophy of science meets practical AI.

 Philosophy of ScienceEpistemologyScientific PracticeUnderstanding